Nested Markov Properties for Acyclic Directed Mixed Graphs: Introduction

 The functional in (\ref{eqn:mut}) is sometimes called the g-formula \citep{robins86new}, the manipulated distribution \citep{spirtes93causation}, or the truncated factorization \citep{pearl00causality}.
-The distribution $p^*(x_0, x_1, x_2, x_4 \mid x_3)$ is commonly denoted by $p(x_0, x_1, x_2, x_4 \,|\, \Do(x_3))$.
+The distribution $p^{*}(x_{0}, x_{1}, x_{2}, x_{4} \cmid x_{3})$ is commonly denoted by $p(x_{0}, x_{1}, x_{2}, x_{4} \cmid \Dovtex(x_{3}))$.
 In a causal model given by a DAG where all variables are observed, any interventional probability distribution can be identified by this method.

-Often not all unmeasured common causes are measured, or there is no way to know \emph{a priori} whether this is the case.
-This motivates the study of DAG models containing latent variables.
+Often not all common causes are measured, or there is no way to know \emph{a priori} whether this is the case.
+This motivates the study of DAG models containing latent variables \citep{allman15parameter}, and the constraints they imply.
 Existing theoretical machinery based on DAGs can be applied to such settings, simply by treating the unobserved variables as missing data.
-However, this creates a number of problems that are particularly severe in the context where the structure of the underlying DAG model with latents is unknown.
-First, there are, in general, an infinite number of DAG models with latent variables that imply the (independence) constraints holding in the observed distribution.
-Second, assumptions concerning the state space or distribution of latent variables may have a profound effect on the model.
-This is problematic given that prior knowledge about latent variables is often scarce.
+However, this creates a number of problems that are particularly severe when the structure of the underlying DAG model with latents is unknown.
+First, there are, in general, an infinite number of DAG models with latent variables that imply the (independence) constraints holding in a given observed distribution.
+Second, assumptions concerning the state-space or distribution of latent variables may have a profound effect on the model.
+This is problematic if prior knowledge about latent variables is scarce.

 An alternative approach considers a supermodel defined by taking a subset of the constraints implied by a DAG model with latent variables on the observed marginal distribution.
-More specifically, we consider models defined by equality constraints that are implied by the factorization of the DAG with latents, but do not depend on assumptions regarding the state-space or distribution of the latent variables.
-Models defined by these constraints are naturally represented by a mixed graph, i.e.\ a graph containing directed ($\rightarrow$) and bidirected ($\leftrightarrow$) edges, obtained from the DAG via a \emph{latent projection} operation \citep{verma90equiv}; see the graph in Figure \ref{fig:verma1}(i) for the latent projection of the DAG in Figure \ref{fig:mut}(i).
+More specifically, we consider models defined by equality constraints that are implied by the factorization of a DAG with latents, but that do not depend on assumptions regarding the state-space or distribution of the latent variables.
+Models defined by these constraints are naturally represented by mixed graphs, that is, graphs containing directed ($\rightarrow $) and bidirected ($\leftrightarrow $) edges, obtained from DAGs via a \emph{latent projection} operation \citep{verma90equiv}; see the graph in Figure~\ref{fig:verma1}(i) for the latent projection of the DAG in Figure~\ref{fig:mut}(i).